Amos47/2400/Chapter_2.md

 ![Level 2 pixilation](https://raw.githubusercontent.com/robertriordan/2400/master/Images/cat_10.png)

 Figure AGST4 is lilely good enough for most applications.
-Perhaps if you were the pet owner, you'd want a better resolution in order to be able to decide if it was actually *your* pet or a similarly-coloured one.
+Perhaps if you were the pet owner, you'd want a better resolution in order to be able to decide if it was actually *your* cat or a similarly-sized and -coloured one.
 But in general, this resolution is *good enough* for most purposes.
+We don't need, except in very specific contexts, to spend the resources to reporduce an exact image of this kitten.
+It's already *good enough*.

 **Figure AGST5.
 Reduced pixilation**